bentoml/gallery/pydantic_validation/README.md

-# BentoML Sklearn Example: document classification pipeline
+# BentoML Example: Using Pydantic for request validation

 0. Install dependencies: